Gravitational waves from primordial black holes passing by neutron stars: observational prospects for the Galactic center: Introduction

 A promising way to probe PBHs is gravitational-wave (GW) astronomy.
 In particular, mergers of binary primordial black holes of stellar masses have been extensively investigated from both theoretical (see e.g. \cite{Raidal_2024}) and observational (see e.g. \cite{Garcia-Bellido:2017fdg}) perspectives, as they would generate signals within the sensitivity range of current GW detectors such as LIGO, Virgo, and KAGRA (LVK) \cite{Clesse:2016vqa}.

 In this paper, we explore an alternative possibility for detecting primordial black holes through gravitational-wave signals.
-We focus on burst-like signals produced when PBHs pass near Galactic neutron stars (NSs).
+We focus on burstlike signals produced when PBHs pass near Galactic neutron stars (NSs).
 Two main reasons make this approach potentially promising.
 First, neutron stars are almost as compact as stellar-mass black holes -- an essential factor for producing strong GW signals -- while being significantly more abundant.
 Second, the characteristic GW frequency is set by the orbital dynamics, which depend on the total mass of the PBH-NS system.
 For light PBHs, the total mass is approximately equal to the NS mass, making it comparable to that of an NS-NS binary.
 The resulting GW frequency can be estimated as

-where $M$ is the total mass, equal to the NS mass in the case of a light PBH, and $a$ is the characteristic orbital scale.
+where $M$ is the neutron star mass, which is equivalent to the total mass in the case of a light PBH, and $a$ is the characteristic orbital scale.
 Note that for highly eccentric orbits relevant in what follows, $a$ is determined by the periastron distance.
 As is seen from Eq.~\eqref{eq:freq_GW}, the resulting GW frequencies naturally fall within the LVK sensitivity range, around $\mathcal{O}(100-1000)$ Hz, even for PBH masses $m\ll M_\odot$, thereby allowing one to probe this otherwise hardly accessible mass range.

 Gravitational wave emission from PBH-NS systems has previously been studied in the context of PBH capture by neutron stars \cite{Genolini_2020,Holst_2025}.
 These works focused on the energy loss due to gravitational radiation and dynamical friction from the NS material, and how these processes could ultimately lead to PBHs being captured in neutron stars.
 Captured PBHs would emit a continuous GW signal as they spiral inward \cite{Gao_2023,Baumgarte_2024}, and would transmute their hosts into stellar-mass black holes within a short time \cite{Capela_2012}.
 However, since PBH abundance is constrained from above by that of dark matter, the capture rate of PBHs by NSs in the Milky Way appears to be too low to allow realistic detection (see e.g. \cite{Tinyakov_2024}).